 The Parish Council usually meets on the 3rd Thursday of the month (except August & December), & there are always 15 mins set aside for public questions.
-See "events calender" on the left hand menu for dates.
+See "Meeting Dates" on the left hand menu for dates.
 Agenda's are published before the meeting, so residents can see what is due to be discussed.
 These are put on the 5 notice boards in the Parish & on this website - see "Parish Council Documents" on the left hand menu.
 Minutes of meetings are also on this website, plus the annual accounts & other relevant documents.